-ABOUT THE ONLINE COURSE: This is an asynchronous distance education (DE) adaptation of the "Plants, Plagues and People" course; it is offered via the University of Florida E-learning system (Canvas) at http://elearning.ufl.edu/.
+ABOUT THE ONLINE COURSE: This is an asynchronous distance education (DE) course; it is offered via the University of Florida E-learning system (Canvas) at http://elearning.ufl.edu/.
 The class materials are delivered via a combination of video lectures and online interactive activities.
 The lectures and supplementary materials are organized into modules that are available online through the University of Florida E-learning system for the class.
-In accordance with the copyright law of the United States (Title 17, United States Code) none of the materials in the class can be "used for any purpose other than private study, scholarship, or research."
+In accordance with the copyright law of the United States (Title 17, United States Code) none of the materials in the class may be "used for any purpose other than private study, scholarship, or research."